 No, there is no standby line for Rise of the Resistance.
 The only way to ride it is with a boarding group.

-Yes, if you want to ride the ride, you’ll want to be in the park when it opens.
-Now that there is a second chance boarding group draw later in the day, you’re not completely without hope if you miss out on the morning one, but it doubles your chance of getting a boarding pass.
+Not anymore.
+The requirement to be in the park at opening is no longer in effect.
+Now that there is a second chance boarding group draw later in the day, you’re not completely without hope if you miss out on the morning one.

 Unlike almost everything else at Disney World, there is no charge for boarding groups.